puzzle/amm-techlab/content/en/docs/02.0/additional/ocp-image-requirements/openshift-images.md

 ## Task {{% param sectionnumber %}}.2: Demo application

-We use a Go application similar to the one from Lab 2.
-It is extended it with a log file.
+We use a Go application running a HTTP server listening on port 8080.
 Every request is logged with the actual time and the client IP address.
-The log file is placed under `/home/golang/hello-go.log`
+The log file is placed under `/home/golang/hello-go.log`.

+This writing to a file helps us testing file access and write permissions inside a container.

+{{% alert  color="primary" %}} Writing logs to a file is not a good thing in the container world.
+Logs have to be treated as streams and written to standard out. {{% /alert %}}

 ### Go source